 Not only will your business need a specific reason to collect and retain data, but you will also need to create mechanisms that enable you to respond to requests from individuals that want to view the data you have on them in your system and who may want to revoke consent and erase the data.

 GDPR will also have a major impact on how you manage the data and how you share it within your business, with your business partners and other stakeholders.
-Let’s take a closer look at how this aspect of the regulation will affect requirement agencies.
+Let’s take a closer look at how this aspect of the regulation will affect recruitment agencies.

 Please note: This is the third article in the series.